 The Wayne State University Police Department provides personal safety seminars for a variety of student groups and organizations.
 The Street Smarts – How to Avoid Being a Victim seminars provide easy to use, real-world personal safety tips for a wide variety of situations.
 The seminars are free and can be arranged by contacting the Crime Prevention Section at 313-577-6064.

 The WSUPD sends out monthly emails to more than 68,000 current students, staff, faculty, alumni and retirees.
-These monthly emails update the reader with a summary of any criminal activity on campus and surrounding area.
-Additionally, these emails provide a variety of safety tips and suggestions as well as links to useful information on a wide variety of personal safety topics.
+These monthly emails update the reader with a summary of any criminal activity on campus and in the surrounding area.
+They provide a variety of safety tips and suggestions as well as links to useful information on a wide variety of personal safety topics.
 Since its inception, we have learned that CAMPUSWATCH emails are forwarded well beyond the confines of the university community.
 The WSU Dean of Students Office routinely forwards each issue to all parents in the Wayne State University Parent Association.
-Email is also routed to various community groups, neighborhood associations, news groups, the Detroit Police Department command staff and the Detroit City Council.
+It is also routed to various community groups, neighborhood associations, news groups, the Detroit Police Department and the Detroit City Council.

 Harden Auto Larceny Targets (HALT) brochures

 Members of the campus community are cautioned against leaving any item of value in plain view inside their parked vehicles.
 Valuables left unattended in vehicles have the same risk for theft as valuables left unattended in classrooms or offices.
 A general rule, If something is valuable to you, it will also be valuable to a thief. applies to vehicles just as it applies to classrooms and offices.
 Rolled-up car windows and locked doors may only momentarily slow down a determined thief.

 Lost and found